High Performance Team

 - Overall season planning and race-specific strategy development

-- Race weekend support including team logistics and onsite coaching
+- Race weekend support including team logistics, onsite coaching, and team tent

-- USA Triathlon membership valid through at least August 31, 2017 is required.
-USAT youth membership, purchased separately, is just $10 per 12 months for triathletes 13–17 years old and $50 per 12 months for triathletes 18+.
+- USA Triathlon membership valid through August 31, 2018 is required.
+USAT membership, purchased separately, is just $10 per 12 months for triathletes 13–17 years old and $50 per 12 months for triathletes 18+.

-- Race registration fees and triathlete travel costs are not included and are the responsibility of the athlete/parent/guardian.
+- Race registration fees and travel costs are the responsibility of the athlete/parent/guardian.

 Zwift places you and your bike into immersive, detailed, 3D landscapes with other cyclists from around the world.
 Now you can ride with anyone at anytime.
 Packed with real-time stats, stunning lifelike graphics, and the latest in massive multiplayer online gaming, Zwift has kicked up the indoor cycling experience.

-Zwift membership is $10 per month.
+Zwift membership is $15 per month.
 Athletes may need some additional equipment to set up their trainer.
-See our Zwift Setup Comparison.
+See Zwift's Getting Started.

 Email Coach Christy at firstname.lastname@example.org.